A Fairy Tale

 After much thought and discussion, she conceived a plan which later became Bega kwa Bega.
 She had raised money in the US and in 1999 invited volunteers from the UK and US to help provide clean water tanks for families of orphans, work with the children and teach the women some skills.
 This was in her home village of Kisubi.
 Over the years requests have poured in from dozens of villages.
 Wakiso district was chosen as the main focus of the work as it had been so adversely affected by Amin’s reign of terror and the civil war.
 Now the work has extended to over 200 villages in 10 districts.

-Because of the generosity of two donors, we have built a demonstration Primary School and have started building a demonstration Nursery School together with a Boarding Section.
+Because of the generosity of two donors, we have built a demonstration Primary School and a demonstration Nursery School together with a Boarding Section.
 A multipurpose building will provide a Hall / Dining room, kitchens, offices and a Centre for the Professional Development of in-service Teachers.
-Not only will BkB provide an excellent education for over 490 children some of whom will come from poor, very disadvantaged backgrounds, but the school will make enough profit to pay for most of BkB’s other projects.
+Not only does BkB provide an excellent education for over 500 children some of whom will come from poor, very disadvantaged backgrounds, but the school will make enough profit to pay for most of BkB’s other projects.
 We look forward to the future with excitement and confidence